Information on laws and taxes for British nationals who want to buy property in Cyprus.

 Law Office of the Republic of Cyprus

-There is a European Commissioner for Consumer Protection.
+There is a European Commissioner for Justice, Consumers and Gender Equality.
 Their address is:

 You can find out more about EU consumer rights on their website.